 What’s happening now

-We’re incorporating public feedback gathered during our spring 2017 outreach (view summary , 645 KB) into a request for proposals for developing the property.
+We’ve incorporated public feedback gathered during our spring 2017 outreach (view summary , 645 KB) into a request for proposals for developing the property.
+Now we’re seeking a world-class partner to make the county and city’s vision for the project a reality (see news release).
 Stay informed by checking this page or signing up to receive project updates via email or text.

 Sound Transit’s Northgate Link station is under construction and scheduled to be finished in 2021.
 This transit-oriented development project is an opportunity to create a vibrant, inclusive community where people of all income levels live close to where they work, play, and shop.
 The project will be designed to connect adjoining neighborhoods with the transit hub and to be a catalyst for redevelopment consistent with the goals of the neighborhoods, the city, and the county.